-- vi.
-Relationship with Regulators and Law Enforcement Agencies: The Bank has an appreciation of the fact that it has a responsibility to work with law enforcement agencies in the fight against financial crime and to this end we maintain a cordial and supportive relationship with all agencies.
-The Bank promptly complies with all requests made, pursuant to the law, and provide information to regulators including the NFIU, the CBN and other relevant agencies. - vii.
-Sanctions Compliance Management: All employees, as applicable to their functions, are required to screen names of individuals and organizations which have or plan to enter a business relationship or carry out a transaction with/through the Bank against the Bank's internal watch list.
+(vi) Relationship with Regulators and Law Enforcement Agencies:

+The Bank has an appreciation of the fact that it has a responsibility to work with law enforcement agencies in the fight against financial crime and to this end we maintain a cordial and supportive relationship with all agencies.
+The Bank will promptly comply with all requests made, pursuant to the law, and provide information to regulators including the NFIU, the CBN and other relevant agencies.

+(vii) Sanctions Compliance Management:

+All employees, as applicable to their functions, are required to screen names of individuals and organizations which have or plan to enter a business relationship or carry out a transaction with/through the Bank against the watch list.
 Employees are mandated, as part of the Bank's policy, to stop any relationship and/or transaction which yield a true or positive match and follow the escalation procedure.
+Screening of names at account opening and on a real time basis for all SWIFT transactions occurs against the various sanctioned persons list.

+(viii) Politically Exposed Persons (PEPs)

-Screening of names at account opening and on a real time basis for all SWIFT transactions occurs against the internal watch list. - viii.Politically Exposed Persons (PEPs): PEPs are individuals who are or have been entrusted with prominent public functions and people or entities associated with them.
+PEPs are individuals who are or have been entrusted with prominent public functions and people or entities associated with them.
 Enhanced measures of due diligence are applied to PEPs, as with other high risk customers.
-This is to en sure that the Bank is not unknowingly support ing fraudulent activities such as money launder ing and/or the financing of terrorism.
+This is to ensure that the Bank is not unknowingly supporting fraudulent activities such as money laundering and/or the financing of terrorism.